begmaroman/go-micro-boilerplate/README.md

 # Go Micro Boilerplate

-This is the example of the project based on [GoLang][go] programming language and micro-services with clear architecture/structure.
+Go Micro Boilerplate is the example of the [GoLang][go] project based on the microservices architecture.

 You may see a simple project that provides CRUD operations related to the user entity.
 The project is written in [GoLang][go] programming language.
 Microservices architecture is used.